Supporting our members during the COVID-19 pandemic

 Currently, we have decided to advise our members as follows:

-- In England, Wales and Northern Ireland, they may resume face-to-face consultations including routine and maintenance care.
+- In England, Wales, Scotland and Northern Ireland, they may resume face-to-face consultations including routine and maintenance care.

 Any decision to offer face-to-face care will be taken in consultation with the patient and subject to a risk assessment.